jbe/immux/README.md

 *Bound reducer* functions no longer take the state as their first parameter, and no longer return the updated state.
 However, when they are called, they will inflict this state change on the store that they are bound to.

 Reducer state is local by default.
-A reducer residing at `root.users.add`, may only access state and cause changes under the `users` path, unless it is explicitly marked as global.
+A reducer residing at `root.users.add`, may only access state and cause changes under the `users` path (unless it is marked as global, see further down).

 TODO: examples

 #### consoleLogger(tree, state, func, args)

-As convenience, immux exports a simple console logger that can be subscribed on a store to print all dispatched state changes to the console.
+A simple console logger that can be subscribed on a store to print all dispatched state changes.

 TODO: example